Dividend Value Builder Newsletter

 - Discover, Compare, and Evaluate Stocks Without Emotional Bias -

 Industry: Drug Manufacturers – General

-The AbbVie dividend has been paid continuously since 1924 and increased for 48 consecutive years; qualifying the company as a Dividend Aristocrat.
+The AbbVie dividend (as an Abbott Labs spin off) has increased for 51 consecutive years; qualifying the company as a Dividend King.

 AbbVie (ABBV) Intrinsic Value – Margin of Safety Analysis

-Buy Price Based on Required Margin of Safety = $101
+Target Buy Price Based on Required Margin of Safety = $128

 (Required Margin of Safety Based On Risk Stability Grade: